Animals and COVID-19

-Some federal, state, and local officials and our human medical colleagues have begun reaching out requesting donations and in some areas veterinarians have been directed to turn over their PPE (see AVMA’s state orders spreadsheet for information on directives and check with your state veterinary medical association and state veterinary medical board to confirm the situation in your area).
+Some federal, state, and local officials and our human medical colleagues have reached out requesting donations, and in some areas veterinarians have been directed to turn over their PPE (check with your state veterinary medical association and state veterinary medical board to confirm the situation in your area).

 In collaboration with the Association of American Veterinary Medical Colleges, on campuses where there are both veterinary teaching hospitals and human medical teaching hospitals, veterinary teaching hospital staff are reaching out to see how they can collaborate with their human medical colleagues to help fill gaps in equipment, sharing available PPE, needles, syringes, and medication, as well as sharing ventilators and repurposing anesthetic machines that might be used as ventilators.
 Veterinary teaching hospitals (large and small animal) have oxygen supplies and also can be converted into facilities for human health care if needed.

 In addition, the American College of Veterinary Emergency and Critical Care, in collaboration with the American College of Veterinary Anesthesia and Analgesia, has been spearheading collection of information regarding ventilator availability from veterinary emergency and critical care facilities around the country and some specialty hospitals have already pledged access to those ventilators to human health care facilities in their communities.
 On March 24 the FDA issued an Emergency Use Authorization for ventilators, anesthesia gas machines modified for use as ventilators, and positive pressure breathing devices modified for use as ventilators, ventilator tubing connectors and ventilator accessories during the COVID-19 pandemic.